-The Hogg Foundation produces a variety of videos to promote mental health, including interviews with content experts, testimonials about recovery from mental illness, recordings of events, and occasional short documentaries on contemporary or historical topics.
+The Hogg Foundation produces a variety of video to promote mental health, including interviews with content experts, testimonials about recovery from mental illness, recordings of events, and occasional short documentaries on contemporary or historical topics.
 Below are a few of our most recent and most popular videos.

 For all of our videos, visit our YouTube page.